qlu-lab/QUAIL/README.md

 ### Covariate file

 The input Covariate file need to be a n x (m+2) table, where m is the number of covariates to included.
 The columns in oredr are the FID, IID and the covariates.
-Here is an example of the Covariate file:
+Here is an example of the covariate file `covar.txt`:

 ```
 FID	IID	sex	age	pc1